dzeke/ColoradoRiverCoding/ModelMusings/README.md

 1. All participants open the **Master** worksheet.
 1. Duplicate the **Master** worksheet to save a blank version for later use.
 1. Follow directions in Column A.
-1. Find linked help in Column N.
+1. Find linked help for each row in Column N.
 1. View the **Master-Plots** worksheet to compare entries to current operations (Law of River).

 ## Model Structure

-This synchronous model is a structured **spreadsheet** (Google Sheet).
+This synchronous model is a **spreadsheet** (Google Sheet).
  * **Rows** represent the components of an synchronous water budget for a combined Lake Powell-Lake Mead system.
  * **Colummns** represent years.
- * **synchronous** means the players enter some components of the water budget year by year.
-Synchronous components include individual and joint political/management decisions such as:
+ * **Synchronous** means the players enter some components of the water budget year by year.
+Synchronous components include political/management decisions such as:
+      * Desecribe party strategy for next few years (individual)
-      * Water consumption and conservation.
+	  * Water consumption and conservation (individual).
-	  * Water purchases or sales: volumes and payments.
+	  * Water purchases or sales: volumes and payments (joint).
-      * Add parties or stakeholders.
+      * Add parties or stakeholders (joint).
-	  * Split existing reservoir storage among parties.
+	  * Split existing reservoir storage among parties (joint).
-	  * Split future inflows among parties.
+	  * Split future inflows among parties (joint).
-	  * Raise or lower the level of the shared, reserve account.
+	  * Raise or lower the level of the shared water reserve account (joint)
-      * Physically split combined storage between Lake Powell and Lake Mead.
+      * Physically split combined storage between Lake Powell and Lake Mead (joint).

 **Treatment of Uncertainties**:
  * Hydrologic: Players or a facilitator choose each year's basin natural flows.